Deric R. Kenne, Ph.D, MS, BA

 PhD, Public Administration, The University of Akron, 2010; MS, Psychology, Mississippi State University, 1998.

-Dr. Kenne joined Kent State University in 2011 after conducting drug abuse research at Wright State University's School of Medicine for 8 years.
-He has over 10 years of experience as a researcher and practitioner in the field of substance abuse, and has experience in both academic and nonprofit settings.
-He has helped secure over $7.6 million in state and federally-funded research and service grants and has authored or co-authored articles on the topic of substance abuse and behavior change.
-His teaching experience includes courses in general psychology, behavioral statistics, public health policy, grant-writing, program evaluation, and mechanisms of drug abuse.
-He has interests in substance abuse treatment, community corrections, transtheoretical model of change, cognitive-behavioral interventions, social-information processing, policy and evaluation.
+Deric R. Kenne, PhD has over 15 years of experience as a researcher and practitioner in the field of substance abuse in both academic and nonprofit settings.
+He has helped secure over $7.6 million in state and federally-funded research and service grants and has authored or co-authored numerous articles on the topic of substance abuse.
+His teaching experience includes graduate and undergraduate courses in general psychology, program evaluation, behavioral statistics, drug abuse and policymaking.
+He has interests in adult and adolescent substance abuse prevention and treatment, community-based interventions, integrated care, policy and evaluation.
+His current research activities include studies examining the impact of prenatal opiate exposure on neurodevelopment in young children, barriers to treatment and health services access among opiate-using pregnant women, substance use and risk behavior among adolescents and college students, integrated care, and electronic cigarette use, awareness, and perception of harm.

 Scholarly, Creative & Professional Activities